 Data Analyst vs Data Scientist: Choosing the Right Career Path

-In this article, we will explore the basic and other important differences between data analyst and data scientist and help you choose the right career path.
+In this article, we will try to understand the basic and other important differences between data analyst and data scientist job roles.
+We will try to figure out, which role is right for you and correct for building your career in right direction.

 Data Analyst vs Data Scientist